danallison/danallison.github.io/writings/2025/08/the-threefold-project.md

 > The Church of Collective Providence is an imaginary/real-enough institution established as a social convention for people who wish to join a collective that’s just religious enough to catalyze mutually supportive relationships in service of something greater than oneself, but not so religious that it undermines epistemic humility or individual self-sovereignty.

 The "Church" is an idea more than an institution.
+It's a bit.
+And it's a bit worth committing to because committing to it enables further collective providence for the committers.

 ## 2. Tetra [City]